roc-lang/roc/compiler/gen_dev/README.md

 Adding a new builtin to the dev backend can be pretty simple.
 Here is [an example](https://github.com/rtfeldman/roc/pull/893/files) of adding `Num.Sub`.

-This is the general procede I follow with some helpful links:
+This is the general procedure I follow with some helpful links:

 1. Find a feature that is just n+1.
    For example, since we already have integers, adding a builtin that functions on them should be n+1.